 Tell us about your experience as she went through the disease, and how PanCAN helped.

 About a year into my mom’s illness, I went online searching for support and answers to my many questions.
 PanCAN came up first on Google, so I called.
 I got connected with PanCAN’s PanCAN Patient Services service and spoke with a case manager.

 I wanted to feel more in control, more empowered – there was so much information coming our way, and I was overwhelmed emotionally.
 It was so great to talk to someone who could help sort out the information and manage the stress.

-I always got connected with the same person at Patient Central, which I learned was intentional.
+I always got connected with the same person at PanCAN Patient Services, which I learned was intentional.
 I loved that my case manager always knew my story, and I didn’t have to start over.
 She told me about clinical trials, immunotherapy, Know Your Tumor® – other treatment options we could consider.

 How would you describe PanCAN?

 My friend’s dad was diagnosed with pancreatic cancer, and she had a lot of questions for me.
 The first thing I said was, “Please reach out to PanCAN.
 Here’s the number.
 Call them.
 They will tell you everything you need to know.”